 Why should we hire you?

-Almost every time you have an interview, the company are likely to ask the dreaded question, why should we hire you?
+Almost every time you have a job interview, the company are likely to ask the dreaded question, why should we hire you?

-It’s a great way to leave a positive tone with the employers so it’s something you should prepare well, according to career consultant and interview coach, Paul Mullen.
+It’s a great way to leave a positive tone with the employers so it would be good if you can prepare for this job interview staple question, according to career consultant and interview coach, Paul Mullen.

 Whilst this question might be a dreaded one, it’s a great way to sell yourself.
 You’re given the opportunity to talk about something that perhaps the employer didn’t ask you about already, so enjoy it.
 Give the employer the information they want to give you the job.